JeheeChoi/jsttt-client/README.md

 # J's TTT(Tic Tac Toe) : By C3

-This application allows the user to complete basic authentication activities and play  Maybe here's a reason why I wanted to do this project, or came up with this idea.
+This Tic Tac Toe Single Page Application allows the user to complete the basic authentication activities and play tic tac toe game.
+Through this project, I wanted to make sure that I am fully understanding how SPA works with API, and I can utilize HTML/CSS, JavaScript I learned for the last 3 weeks.

 ## Important Links